-- 3.2 In keeping with the new values Board Members have been challenging in their approach to identifying what needs to be reviewed as part of redesign.
+- 3.2 In keeping with the new values, Board Members have been challenging in their approach to identifying what needs to be reviewed as part of redesign.
 Board Members have also been thorough and not simply focused on discretionary services; over 70 are required in statute compared to around 40 that are discretionary.
 Functions regarded by Board Members as essential as well as desirable are proposed for review.
 For some functions more information was needed to classify them or there was challenge around whether the Council is best placed to provide them.
-These are listed as not classified in Booklet B and are also proposed for review. - 3.3 Functions proposed for review are found across all five Council Services and in the Chief Executive's office. - 3.4 For most outcomes Members have identified other strategic action that is required.
-These are included in Booklet B. They focus on discussions required with Government, partners, and community bodies, the opportunity to influence national reviews and some issues to consider in Phase 6 of the Board's work on the structure and management of Council operations. - 3.5 To conclude Phase 2 of the Board's work within the timescale set, the Board is required to agree its recommendations for Council on 8th September on the reprioritisation of services and the functions to review as part of redesign.
-Any changes to Booklet B can be made for that Council meeting.
+These are listed as not classified in Booklet B and are also recommended for review. - 3.3 Functions proposed for review are found across all five Council Services and in the Chief Executive's office. - 3.4 For most outcomes the Board has identified other strategic action that is required.
+These are included in Booklet B. They focus on discussions required with Government, partners, and community bodies, the opportunity to influence national reviews and some issues to consider in Phase 6 of the Board's work on the structure and management of Council operations. - 3.5 By agreeing the functions for review, clarifying the extent to which they are required in statute and re-prioritising them as essential or desirable, the Board has concluded Phase 2 of its work.
+Council approval is required so that Phase 3 can continue.